 For additional information go to Benefits Handbook.

-Visit the FBMC Customer Care Center for a list of eligible expenses, FAQs and download forms.
+Visit the FBMC Customer Care Center for a list of eligible expenses, FAQs, or call 800-342-8017 to speak to a Customer Care representative.

 For Flexible Spending Accounts view FSA Summary Plan Description.